mmaldo/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+The imputed data changes both are mean and meadian.
+It actually increases this them.
+This is probably due to our data not being dominated as much by zero values.
+We can notice a difference in the histogram and the time series plot.

+#### Use ddply to calculate total steps per day.

 ```r
 imputedTotalStepsPerDay <- ddply(recombinedData, .(date), summarize, Total = sum(steps))